12: Just Another Body

 “Yeah, she’s a great listener.
 She hears everything!”
 N said.
 “Where ya headin?”

-“Just gonna investigate.
-Look for answers, a way out, you know.
+“Just gonna look around.
+Find answers, a way out, y’know how it is.
 Don’t worry, I won’t exorcise your ghost buddy.”

-“Oh no, please don’t.
+“Oh no, please don’t go sneaking off to investigate stuff.
 We shouldn’t ask questions.
 I’ll get you a uniform, there’s a lot of work to be done around here.
 V here can get a room ready for when you retire for the night.”
 He salute-smiled at the drone shrinking behind him.

 V struggled with a return smile.
 Her return salute had claws.